 Please aim to keep carry bags to a minimum.
-While in the house, students' belongings ("luggage" in 1892) such as bags, drink bottles and school hats will stored under tables in the Main Hall until the end of their visit.
+While in the house, students' belongings ("luggage" in 1892) such as bags, drink bottles and school hats will stored until the end of their visit.

 9. How to get to Urrbrae House